stencho/ShareHole/README.md

 jpeg_compression=true
 # Quality level, from 0-100
 jpeg_quality=85

+# Settings for transcoding video files to MP4 and streaming them over the network
+[transcode]
+# The bitrate of the MP4 transcoding process, in KB
+bit_rate_kb=1000
-# Determines how many threads are used by each /stream/ converter
+# Determines how many threads are used by each /transcode/ converter
-threads_per_video_conversion=16
+threads_per_video_conversion=4

 # Settings for the default "list" share style
 [list]